Apple counts down to launch of smartwatch, bigger iPhone

 Bernstein Research analyst Toni Sacconaghi estimated that if Apple were to sell 30 million iWatches at $250 each, it would add about $7.5 billion to its revenue.

-Rival electronics giants such as Sony Corp (6758.T), Samsung Electronics Co Ltd (005930.KS), LG Electronics Inc (066570.KS) and Qualcomm Inc (QCOM.O) have already launched smartwatches, albeit without much success.
+Rival electronics giants such as Sony Corp, Samsung Electronics Co Ltd, LG Electronics Inc and Qualcomm Inc have already launched smartwatches, albeit without much success.

 The Cowen & Co analysts estimated that Apple could sell 15 million to 20 million iWatches in 2015.